ArtSabintsev/Asynchronous-Freeloader/README.md

 ## Multithreaded Asynchronous Image Downloader

+### NOTE
+I am no longer supporting this app as the disk-caching was added in iOS 5.
+Somehow it slipped under my radar.
+More information over [Peter Steinberger's Blog](http://petersteinberger.com/blog/2012/nsurlcache-uses-a-disk-cache-as-of-ios5/).

 ### About
 **Asynchronous Freeloader** is an asynchronous image downloader that utilizes Grand Central Dispatch and disk caching.